More managers are jumping onto the minimum wage train.

 And despite the success of Congressional Republicans in preventing a federal minimum wage law from getting to a vote this year, some cities and states have enacted minimum wage legislation of their own.
-The White House says that since Obama’s 2013 State of the Union speech, where the president called for a wage increase, 13 states as well as the nation’s capital have passed laws to raise minimum wage.
+Since Obama’s 2013 State of the Union speech, 13 states and D.C. have passed laws to raise minimum wage.

 Yesterday, the Los Angeles City Council voted to raise the minimum wage of hotel workers to $15.37, one of the highest minimum wage requirements in the country, according to the Washington Post.
 Earlier this year, Seattle’s city council approved a $15 minimum wage for all workers, a measure that will begin taking effect in April 2015.

-Critics of the minimum wage increase in the survey said that it would force businesses to lay off workers and cause problems for small businesses already struggling to get by.
-But the study also found that a majority of employers (74 percent) who favored an uptick in wages did so out of the desire for their workers to make a decent living.
+Critics of the minimum wage increase in the survey said that it would force businesses to lay off workers; and cause problems for small businesses already struggling to get by.
+Also, a majority of employers favored an uptick in wages for desire for their workers to make a decent living.

 And in the age of a startling gap in CEO-to-worker pay, this statistic is heartening.
 Vox reports that while Americans want a smaller CEO-to-worker ratio, many of them have no idea how large this ratio actually is.
 According to the researchers at Harvard Business School and Chulalongkorn University in Thailand:

 - Americans believe a CEO should earn about 6 to 7 times what an unskilled worker makes.